penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classrooms-classroom-properties-fullday.md

 engineInputGHCSchema#/properties/ghcData/properties/classRooms/items/properties/fullDay
 ```

-Indicates if the classroom must be reserved all day after it have one assignment.
+This indicates whether the classroom should be booked all day after holding a subject.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |